mogess0606/AirBnB_clone_v2/README.md

-General
-What is Unit testing and how to implement it in a large project What is *args and how to use it
+t is Unit testing and how to implement it in a large project What is *args and how to use it
 What is **kwargs and how to use it
 How to handle named arguments in a function